webflo/gush-gitlab-adapter/README.md

-gush-adapter
+gush-github-adapter
 ============

-Abstract Adapter and Adapter Interfaces for Gush
+GitHub adapter for Gush